ceph/ceph/doc/radosgw/notifications.rst

    [&Attributes.entry.6.key=ca-location&Attributes.entry.6.value=<file path>]
    [&Attributes.entry.7.key=OpaqueData&Attributes.entry.7.value=<opaque data>]
    [&Attributes.entry.8.key=push-endpoint&Attributes.entry.8.value=<endpoint>]
+   [&Attributes.entry.9.key=persistent&Attributes.entry.9.value=true|false]

 Request parameters:

 - push-endpoint: URI of an endpoint to send push notification to
 - OpaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the topic
+- persistent: indication whether notifications to this endpoint are persistent (=asynchronous) or not ("false" by default)

 - HTTP endpoint